 You can get a very decent hotel for 20 euros/dollars a night.
 If you travel by bus, you can get around for a few euros/dollars.
 There is some price difference if you go with a tourist or local bus.
 Also, usually the tourist bus is a lot more comfortable.
 Activities can often be a bit more pricey, but if you don’t book tours each day or DIY you’ll be fine.

 8. Experience the Nepalese culture

 Besides the stunning sceneries and amazing landscape, Nepal offers many cultural highlights.
 There are different customs and traditions found in various parts of Nepal.
 There are lots of religions, such as Hinduism, Buddhism, Islam, Christianity, Jainism, Sikhism and more.
 Therefore there are so many temples and cultures to experience in this country.

-9. Have a great shopping experience
+9. Have a great shopping experience in Nepal

 Nepal offers a great shopping experience.
 Especially in Kathmandu you can get some gems.
 Clothes, jewellery, artwork, souvenirs, – everything can be found in Kathmandu.
 It’s often colourful, handmade and unique.
 Unfortunately we couldn’t buy that much as we had to carry around most of the stuff we bought.
 But if you’re going to Nepal for a few weeks only we recommend you to take as little as possible with you and just buy everything there.
 You can come back with a whole new wardrobe.

 It is certainly not expensive to shop in Nepal, just like in most Southeast Asian countries.
 However, in Nepal you really have to bargain for the right price.
 Usually they don’t give you a fair price right away.
-Read this article for some tips on bargaining in Nepal.

 10. There is always more to see